upsidedownlabs/NPG-Lite-ArmBand-Software/README.md

 ### `pos_exit_frac >= pos_enter_frac` warning

-Harmless — you passed values that would disable hysteresis, so it clamped them.
+Harmless- you passed values that would disable hysteresis, so it clamped them.
 Ignore it unless you set those flags on purpose.

 ### `Invalid choice` when picking a menu option